surniaulula/wpsso/README.md

 <p><img class="readme-icon" src="https://surniaulula.github.io/wpsso/assets/icon-256x256.png"> WPSSO helps you rank higher and improves click through rates by presenting your content at its best on <strong>social sites</strong> and in <strong>search results</strong> - no matter how URLs are shared, re-shared, messaged, posted, embedded, or crawled.</p>

 <blockquote>
   <p><strong>The <a href="https://surniaulula.com/2021/apps/wordpress/plugins/wordpress-seo-plugin-performance-report-for-q4-2021/">SEO Plugin Performance Report for Q4 2021</a> ranks all the popular plugins for 2021 and 2022.
-See where the WPSSO Core plugin ranks compared with all the other popular WordPress SEO plugins!</strong></p>
+See where the WPSSO Core plugin ranks compared with all other popular WordPress SEO plugins!</strong></p>
 </blockquote>

 <p><strong>Provides structured data markup for:</strong></p>